 In the north-eastern part of Italy, close to Venice, risotto tends to be slightly wetter than in other regions.
-This recipe is a play on the classic Venetian Risi e Bisi, translated as “Rice and Peas”, that uses the regional rice varietal “Vialone Nano”, but regular Arborio or Carnaroli also works.
-I use some smoky bacon and the nutty Swiss Gruyere cheese to create a stick-to-your ribs type of risotto that will leave you full, warm, and ready for the end of winter!
-The bacon we get in from Metzger Meats in Hensall, Ontario, is perfect - it's meaty, with a robust smoke flavour that compliments the Gruyere.
+This recipe is a play on the classic Venetian Risi e Bisi, translated as “Rice and Peas”, that uses the regional rice varietal “Vialone Nano”, but regular arborio or Carnaroli also works.
+I use some smoky bacon and the nutty Swiss Gruyere cheese to create a stick-to-your ribs type of risotto that will leave you full, warm, and ready for the start of summer!

 Serves 4 as a side dish, 2 as a main course

 1 tbsp shallot, minced

 2 tbsp butter, divided in half

 1 cup vialone nano, arborio, or carnaroli rice

 2 tbsp white wine (pinot grigio or other mildly flavoured wine)

 1 cup frozen green peas, or fresh if possible